Giovanni Domenico Maraldi

+Biography

-Born at Perinaldo, Liguria, Maraldi came to Paris in 1727 and became a member of the French Academy of Sciences in 1731.
+Born at Perinaldo, Republic of Genoa, Maraldi came to Paris in 1727 and became a member of the French Academy of Sciences in 1731.
 There, while observing Comet De Chéseaux with Jacques Cassini in 1746, he discovered two "nebulous stars", which later turned out to be globular clusters M15 and M2.
 Maraldi retired to Perinaldo, Italy in 1772.
 He was posthumously honored, along with his uncle, by the naming of lunar crater Maraldi in 1935.